debsouryadatta/CourseX/nextjs-app/STEP_BY_STEP.md

 **v0.2 Done✅**

 30. Separating the course generation logic into the FastApi service using langchain python, integrating the whole thing using docker-compose
+31. Creating a New Roadmap Generation section, creating roadmaps in the fastapi backend(with langchain) and showing them on the FE and saving to the db using nextjs prisma
+32. Using html2canvas for exporting the roadmap as jpg and also adding the feature of saving the roadmaps and getting them shown in the bookmark page
+33. Adding the feature for deleting the course bookmarks as well as the saved roadmap.